Statute of Marlborough: 9–14 (Courts and their proceedings)

 Chapter 9 provided that those not subject to a given lord were ineligible to sue in that lord's court, with the exception of those whose ancestors had used those courts prior to Henry's voyage to Britain in 1228.
-It was repealed by the Statute Law Revision and Civil Procedure Act 1881.
+It was repealed by the Statute Law Revision and Civil Procedure Act 1881 (11 & 12 Geo.
+6. c.
+62).

 Chapter 10 exempted various lords and ecclesiastical officers and them who had other bailiwicks from mandatory attendance of the tourns of the local sheriff.
 It also provided that such tourns would be continued in the fashion of the reigns of Kings Richard and John.
-It was repealed by the Statute Law Revision and Civil Procedure Act 1881.
+It was repealed by the Statute Law Revision and Civil Procedure Act 1881 (11 & 12 Geo.
+6. c.
+62).

 Chapter 11 abolished fines for beau pleader, although it did not do so retroactively.
-It was repealed by the Statute Law Revision Act 1863.
+It was repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).

 Chapter 12 provided for at least four days a year, and up to five or six if convenient, to be set aside to hear pleas of dower.
-It was repealed by the Statute Law Revision Act 1863.
+It was repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).

 Chapter 13 dealt with essoins (legal excuses for not attending court), limiting a defendant to only one essoin before the proceeding of the judgment.
-It was repealed by the Statute Law Revision Act 1863.
+It was repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).

 Chapter 14 suspended jury duty exemptions when service was required for such significant cases as assizes, perambulations, attainders, and the production of covenants.

 16–17 (Wardships)

 Chapter 16 provided that an heir whose ancestor died before the heir had come of age has the right to force the Lord's transfer of the land upon his maturity via an assize, and to receive damages incurred in the assize and the withholding of land since coming of age.

 Chapter 17 provided that those who held socage on behalf of an underage heir not lay waste of such inheritance, nor sell or destroy it.
 It also forbade such guardians from arranging a marriage of the heir except for the heir's benefit.
-It was repealed by the Statute Law Revision Act 1948.
+It was repealed by the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).